SteveMacenski/Command-Texting-QuadCopter/README.md

 Also will read in GPS coordinates of location and commands the quad to follow home

-TODO make matlab point to file in python27 directory.
+TODO make C point to file in python27 directory.

 setup:
 in lab download twilio, necessary libraries, ngrok in the python folder. point matlab path to python27 for commands.txt file.
 Follow instructions.